|On this page…|

 If the Interruptible property of the object whose callback is executing is on, the callback can be interrupted.
 However, it is interrupted only when it, or a function it triggers, calls drawnow, figure, getframe, pause, or waitfor.
 Before performing their defined tasks, these functions process any events in the event queue, including any waiting callbacks.
 If the executing callback, or a function it triggers, calls none of these functions, it cannot be interrupted regardless of the value of its object's Interruptible property.

-If the Interruptible property of the object whose callback is executing is off, then the callback cannot be interrupted, unless both of the following list items are true:
+If the Interruptible property of an object is set to 'off', then that object's callback cannot be interrupted, unless both of the following items are true:

-The callback, or a function it triggers, calls drawnow, figure, getframe, pause, or waitfor.
+The callback calls drawnow, figure, getframe, pause, or waitfor.

 The callback properties to which Interruptible can apply depend on the objects for which the callback properties are defined:

-For figures, the Interruptible property only affects callback routines defined for:
+For figures, the Interruptible property only affects callback routines defined for these properties:

-For callbacks that objects can issue continuously, such as most of the above, setting the figure's Interruptible property to 'off' might be necessary if callbacks from other objects or GUIs could fire while such interactions are occurring.
-The rationale is, do not interrupt callbacks that keep on coming unless there is a specific reason to do so.
+For callbacks that execute continuously, setting the figure's Interruptible property to 'off' might be necessary if callbacks from other objects or GUIs could fire while such interactions are occurring.
+The rationale is, do not interrupt callbacks that continuously execute unless there is a specific reason to do so.

-To prevent callbacks such as the above from being interrupted when they occur repeatedly, set the value of the Interruptible property of the object whose callback is repeating to 'off':
+To prevent an object's callback from being interrupted repeatedly, set the value of that object's Interruptible property to 'off':